Henry Brown (South Carolina politician): Political career

 Brown was elected to the Hanahan city council in 1981 and was later elected to the South Carolina House of Representatives in 1985 as a Republican from Berkeley County.
 Incumbent Francis Archibald resigned the seat and Brown won handily over opponent Ed Sessions in a June 1985 special election.
 When the Republicans gained control of the state house in 1994, Brown became chairman of the Ways and Means committee and helped deliver the largest tax cut in state history.
 He also served as chairman of the state's Joint Tax study Committee and was one of the vocal leaders of a massive 1998 tax proposal.

 When 1st District Congressman Mark Sanford decided to honor a pledge to serve no more than six years in the House, Brown ran for the seat, passing out "Oh Henry" candy bars during the primary election as a way to increase his name recognition.
 He won the runoff with 55% over state Transportation Commissioner Harry "Buck" Limehouse and easily won the general election.
 The Democrats didn't even field a challenger in 2002 or 2004.
 In 2006, he won re-election by over 20 points, but surprisingly did not pass the 60% margin in a race against Democratic Randy Maatta and Green candidate Brian Merrill.

 In the 2008 election, Brown faced Democratic nominee Linda Ketner.
 The district had been considered unwinnable for a Democrat since the 1990s round of redistricting shifted most of Charleston's black voters to the majority-black 6th District.
 However, polls from the summer of 2008 onward showed a closer-than-expected race.
 Ultimately, Brown barely held onto his seat, winning only 52 percent of the vote to Ketner's 48 percent—the closest race in the district in 22 years.
 Brown lost badly in Charleston County largely due to Barack Obama winning it with 54 percent of the vote—only the second time a Democratic presidential candidate has carried the county since 1956.
 However, Brown crushed Ketner in Berkeley and Dorchester counties, enabling him to secure a fifth term.
 He was also likely helped by John McCain carrying the district with 56 percent of the vote; aside from Jimmy Carter in 1976, the district had supported a Republican for president in every election since 1956.

 On January 4, 2010, Brown announced that he would retire from the House and not seek re-election.

+In June 2023, Brown endorsed Tim Scott in the 2024 United States presidential election.